microsoft/Azure-Analytics-and-AI-Engagement/sustainability/Readme-shell.md

 ## :exclamation:IMPORTANT NOTES:

-  1. **Please read the [license agreement](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/main/CDP-Retail/license.md) and [disclaimer](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/main/CDP-Retail/disclaimer.md) before proceeding, as your access to and use of the code made available hereunder is subject to the terms and conditions made available therein.**
+  1. **Please read the [disclaimer](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/sustainability/disclaimer.md) before proceeding, as your access to and use of the code made available hereunder is subject to the terms and conditions made available therein.**
   2. Without limiting the terms of the [license](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/main/CDP-Retail/license.md) , any Partner distribution of the Software (whether directly or indirectly) may only be made through Microsoft’s Customer Acceleration Portal for Engagements (“CAPE”).
 CAPE is accessible by Microsoft employees.
 For more information about the CAPE process, please connect with your local Data & AI specialist or CSA/GBB.
   3. Please note that **Azure hosting costs** are involved when DREAM Demos in a Box are implemented in customer or partner Azure subscriptions. **Microsoft will not cover** DDiB hosting costs for partners or customers.
   4. Since this is a DDiB, there are certain resources open to the public. **Please ensure proper security practices are followed before you add any sensitive data into the environment.** To strengthen the security posture of the environment, **leverage Azure Security Centre.**